 There are a ton of different game mechanics, and for someone new to gaming, all these terms can be confusing.
-So I think it’s worth taking some time talking about the wide variety of mechanics out there as well as talking about those I enjoy the best.
+So I think it’s worth taking some time to talk about the wide variety of mechanics out there as well as discussing those that I enjoy the best.

-For an audio version of this list check out Tabletop Bellhop Live Episode 9 – Under the hood.
+For the podcast discussion version of this list check out Tabletop Bellhop Live Episode 9 – Under the hood.

 The short answer:

 Over the years I’ve played a lot of games and have seen a ton of different new mechanics.
-I can’t say that there’s one particular mechanic that sticks out as my favourite, but there are many that I have enjoyed playing with.
+I can’t say that there’s one particular mechanic that sticks out as my favourite, but there are many that I have enjoyed playing.

-Ever since Caylus, I’ve found I really enjoy worker placement games.
+Ever since first trying Caylus, I’ve found that I really enjoy worker placement games.
 Before that, I was already a fan of action/role selection games like Puerto Rico.
-I prefer deck building (improve your deck during play) to deck construction (build your deck before play).
-I have a soft spot for tile laying games going back to many games of Carcassonne with my family.
-Many of my favourite games tend to involve engine building which for me goes back to Power Grid.
+I’ve always prefered deck building (improve your deck during play) to deck construction (build your deck before play) games.
+I have a soft spot for tile-laying games, going back to many games of Carcassonne played with my family.
+Many of my favourite games also tend to involve engine building, which for me goes back to Power Grid.
 It’s not all about heavy games for me either, there are few dexterity games out there that I’ve tried and not liked.